quickwit-oss/quickwit/docs/guides/schemaless.md

   mode: dynamic
 ```

-With this configuration, it is possible to ingest any JSON object and search for them.
+This configuration makes it possible to ingest any JSON object and search them.

-But dynamic mode can also be used in conjunction with field mappings.
+However, the dynamic mode can also be used in conjunction with field mappings.
 This combination is especially powerful for event logs which cannot be mapped to a single schema.

-For instance, let's consider the following user event log.
+For instance, let's consider the following user event log:

 ```json
 {